 High Power Lab

-High power, high voltage power conversion technologies are attracting increasing attention in academia as well as industry in response to a need for more emerging power electronics applications, including alternative energy and power conversion such as wind power generations, fuel cells, hybrid electric vehicles and all-electric ships.
+High Power Lab, high voltage power conversion technologies are attracting increasing attention in academia as well as industry in response to a need for more emerging power electronics applications, including alternative energy and power conversion such as wind power generations, fuel cells, hybrid electric vehicles and all-electric ships.
 Enabled by a 2002 award of $839,337 from the Defense University Research Instrumentation Program (DURIP) paired with CPES cost sharing of more than $250K for renovations, the electrical research lab area at VT has been renovated and upfit to accommodate medium voltage, megawatts power capability.
 The facility has two medium voltage 1 MVA reconfigurable transformers, corresponding reactors, capacitors, switchgears, and controllers.
 A 1 MW Innovation Series medium voltage IGBT drive donated by GE is installed as a programmable load.
 The complete set-up is capable of testing power converters in various active and reactive operation modes continuously at 1 MVA, 4160 V level.
 The unique installation distinguishes VT as one of a few select universities in the nation with this capability.